 Air may enter into the low-p...

-The pulmonary trunk is the solitary arterial output from the right ventricle, transporting deoxygenated blood to the lungs for oxygenation.
+The pulmonary trunk or main pulmonary artery is the solitary arterial output from the right ventricle, transporting deoxygenated blood to the lungs for oxygenation.

-It is approximately 50 mm long and 30 mm wide (most authors use 29 mm width as the cut off of normal 1).
+The pulmonary trunk is approximately 50 mm long and 30 mm wide (most authors use 29 mm width as the cut-off of norm...

 Pulmonary vein atresia represents to a spectrum of disorders where the pulmonary veins fail to form to varying degrees.